libavg/libavg/sphinxdoc/misc.rst

         .. py:attribute:: framerate

             The speed of the encoded video in frames per second.
 This is used for two purposes.
 First, it determines the nominal playback speed of the video that is encoded in the file.
 Second, if :py:attr:`synctoplayback` is :keyword:`False`, the :py:class:`VideoWriter` will also use the :py:attr:`framerate` value as the actual number of frames per second to write.
 Read-only.

         .. py:attribute:: qmin

         .. py:attribute:: qmax

-        :py:attr:`qmin` and :py:attr:`qmax` specify the minimum and maximum encoding quality to use. :samp:`qmin = qmax = 1` give maximum quality at maximum file size.
-        :samp:`qmin=3` and :samp:`qmax=5` (the default) give a good quality and a smaller file.
+            :py:attr:`qmin` and :py:attr:`qmax` specify the minimum and maximum encoding quality to use. :samp:`qmin = qmax = 1` give maximum quality at maximum file size. :samp:`qmin=3` and :samp:`qmax=5` (the default) give a good quality and a smaller file.
 Read-only.

         .. py:attribute:: synctoplayback

             If :py:attr:`synctoplayback` is :keyword:`True` (the default), each frame played back in the canvas will be written to disk.
 This makes a lot of sense in combination with :py:meth:`Canvas.registerCameraNode()`.
 If not,
-        :py:attr:`framerate` is used.
+            :py:attr:`framerate` is used to determine which frames to write to disk.
+For instance, if :py:attr:`synctoplayback` is :keyword:`False`,
+            :py:attr:`framerate` is 25 and the player is running at 60 fps, one movie frame will be written for each 2.5 frames of playback.
+The actual, not the nominal playback speed is used in this case.
+Read-only.

         .. py:method:: stop()

             Ends the recording and writes the rest of the file to disk.
 Note that this is asynchronous to normal playback.
-If you need to immediately re-opening the video file (e.g. for playback in a video node), destroy the python object first.
+If you need to immediately re-open the video file (e.g. for playback in a video node), destroy the python object first.
 This waits for sync.

     .. autofunction:: getMemoryUsage() -> int